zegroz/docker_environments/README.md

 # using docker environment variables
-A very simple example how to use docker environment variables w/o .env file (C++).
+A very simple example how to use docker environment variables w/o .env file.

 ```
 docker-compose build